The only reason Milk-Bones landed in our home was because they were a

 Milk-Bones for medium dogs, large ones and extra large ones.

-It's all the same ingredients just in different size bones, and most likely the same ingredients that cause diarrhea.
-Don't get me wrong, your dogs will love them, but what do dogs know when it comes to having an upset tummy?
+your dogs will love them, but what do dogs know when it comes to having an upset tummy?
 They don't know the cause.

 So whats in this stuff that may of caused this 2 day explosion of ...